 Twins is one of the only brands that offers amateur boxing gloves in different weights and sizes.
 You can choose your gloves from 4 oz. all the way to 18.

 A lot of boxers and martial art practitioners that I know prefer using 16 oz. gloves for the bag and a lighter one for sparring.
-You might want to check these out, and while at it, if you are a tall guy, check out the best martial arts for big and tall guys.
+You might want to check these out.

 The gloves are quite well made.
 There’s a multilayer foam core wrapped in a premium leather shell.
 It features a hook and loop closure, ample amount of padding and there’s a layer of fabric to absorb moisture.